core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that no changes are made to the AEAD nonce and AAD.

-Upon receiving a request with the Pairwise Protection Flag set to 1, the server MUST process it as defined in {{ssec-verify-request}}, with the following differences.
+Upon receiving a request with the Pairwise Flag set to 1, the server MUST process it as defined in {{ssec-verify-request}}, with the following differences.

 * No countersignature to verify is included.